metamath/lamp-guide/docs/index.md

 (starting with `|-`), there is a bold letter **P**.
 This bold letter **P** is the step type; the **P** means that this step is intended to be *provable*.
-In some cases you'll want a step to be a
-*hypothesis* (something assumed) instead being *provable*.
+In some cases you'll want a step to be an (essential) *hypothesis* (something assumed) instead being *provable*.
 You can select the **P** with a long-click to change it to an **H** (hypothesis) or back to **P** (provable).